We know the fight-flight-freeze-response, but what is the fawn response?

 Attachment trauma - early attachment wounds (inconsistent or unsafe caregiving) may have taught you that being yourself isn’t safe so you match the other person to keep the connection

 Controlling or unsafe relationships - disagreement or autonomy led to conflict, escalation, or withdrawal.
+So staying small felt like the only option.

 That is me!
 Now what do I do?